Australis86/nga-db/README.md

   - requests
   - titlecase

+Some of the additional sample scripts require pandas, numpy and openpyxl.

 ## Acknowledgements

 These scripts rely on a number of online resources.
 The work by those who maintain the following projects is greatly appreciated: